Migrant Rescue Boat To Dock In Spain After Being Rejected By Italy And Malta

 The vessel is now scheduled to dock there on Wednesday.

-The boat, known as the Open Arms, which is operated by the Spanish humanitarian group Proactiva Open Arms, came upon the migrants in a "rubber dinghy held together with duct tape," according to the Associated Press.
+The boat, known as the Open Arms, which is operated by the Spanish humanitarian group Proactiva Open Arms, came upon the migrants in a "rubber dinghy held together with duct tape," according to The Associated Press.

 The passengers included five women and four children.